 Assuming the church properly documents the factors described above, no tax reporting is required unless the recipient is an employee.
 Benevolent gifts must be limited to the amount of the need.
 Sometimes, the love offering will exceed the amount of the need.
 To solve this problem, the church should notify donors through the benevolence committee (or other governing body) that any excess amounts received above the designated amount will be transferred to the church's general benevolence fund.

 Visiting Minister Love Gifts

-All love gifts to visiting ministers and missionaries are taxable and should be reported to the IRS on Form 1099-MISC, unless the church designates a portion of the payments as housing allowance.
+All love gifts to visiting ministers and missionaries are taxable and should be reported to the IRS on Form in Box 1 on Form 1099-NEC, unless the church designates a portion of the payments as housing allowance.
 The church should not report the amount designated as housing allowance to the IRS as taxable income.

 Love Gifts for Employees

 All love gifts are taxable to the employee, even if it meets the requirements to be a benevolent gift described above.
 However, this is not the end of the analysis.
 The church has responsibility to assure that an employee does not receive more than a reasonable amount of compensation through a non-benevolent love gift.
 For example, if a church took a love gift on pastor appreciation Sunday and a donor placed a check for $1 million dollars in the gift offering.
 The church should not give the entire offering to the pastor because it may cause his compensation to exceed a reasonable amount.
 This could cause the church to lose its tax-exempt status.
 It could also cause the pastor to owe an intermediation sanction up to 200 percent of the amount his compensation exceeded a reasonable amount.